frytoli/bachanalysis/README.md

 ## Transformation

 Create a fifth data set by applying transformation methods to data from the other data sets.
-This fifth data set will contain more granular data of each candidate and will be the data set primarily referenced during analysis.
+This fifth data set contains preprocessed photos of contestants' faces (originating from headshots from data set 3 or, upon the failure to preprocess a headshot, Instagram profile pictures from data set 4) and the results of three algorithms that attempt to quantify a contestant's general physical attractiveness: the rule of thirds, the rule of fifths, and the golden ratio.
+This data set is the data set primarily referenced during analysis.

 ### Explanation of Preprocessing